DMX512: Cabling

 The standard cables used in DMX512 networks employ XLR5 connectors, with a male connector on one end and a female connector on the other end.
-The cable's male connector attaches to the transmitting, female jack (OUT), and its female connector attaches to the receiving, male jack (IN).
+The cable's male connector attaches to the transmitting female jack (OUT), and its female connector attaches to the receiving male jack (IN).

-Cabling for DMX512 was removed from the ANSI E1.11 standard and a separate cabling standards project was started in 2003.
+Cabling for DMX512 was removed from the ANSI E1.11 standard, and a separate cabling standards project was started in 2003.
 Two cabling standards have been developed, one for portable DMX512 cables (ANSI E1.27-1 – 2006) and one for permanent installations (draft standard BSR E1.27-2).
 This resolved issues arising from the differences in requirements for cables used in touring shows versus those used for permanent infrastructure.

 The electrical characteristics of DMX512 cable are specified in terms of impedance and capacitance, although there are often mechanical and other considerations that must be considered as well.
-Cable types that are appropriate for DMX512 usage will have a nominal characteristic impedance of 120 Ω. Also, cables designed for EIA485 typically meet the DMX512 electrical specifications.
+Cable types that are appropriate for DMX512 usage will have a nominal characteristic impedance of 120 Ω. Also, cables designed for EIA-485 typically meet the DMX512 electrical specifications.
 Conversely, microphone and line-level audio cables lack the requisite electrical characteristics and thus are not suitable for DMX512 cabling.
 The significantly lower impedance and higher capacitance of these cables distort the DMX512 digital waveforms, which in turn can cause irregular operation or intermittent errors that are difficult to identify and correct.

 Cat5 cable, commonly used for networking and telecommunications, has been tested by ESTA for use with DMX512A.
-RJ45 connectors are used by some DMX-compatible hardware with ESTA standard or proprietary pinouts.
+RJ45 connectors are used by some DMX-compatible hardware with the ESTA standard or proprietary pinouts.